-3

-A key feature for ArQoS Pocket solution is obviously the integration with the ArQoS management system.
-This communication should be asynchronous and bi-directional in order to reduce and distribute the processing load by the probes and by the management system.
-It should, as well, be based on Representational State Transfer (REST), HTTP with Java Script Object Notation (JSON) and Secure Copy Protocol (SCP)/Secure File Transfer Protocol (SFTP) and follow the documentation for the NG probes, maintaining the other probes communication protocol functional.
-Furthermore, the use of web protocols allows a more direct and efficient processing on the management system side, without a significant overhead on the probes side.

-Other key feature in ArQoS Pocket solution is the scheduling of personalized tests.
-The device can have pre-configured tests available, but is mandatory that the app receives configurations and scheduled tests from the management system.
-In addition to tests, anomalies and networks logs must be saved and seen in a history tab with all the information associated.
+Figure 3.1 - ArQoS Portfolio

 Objectives and Requirements

 The ArQoS Pocket is an ArQoS integrated solution that runs on Android terminals, monitoring actively and passively Wi-Fi and mobile networks.
-The objectives of this solution are testing the connectivity and the availability of operator’s networks by performing tests to troubleshoot and monitor the network.
-Other main objectives of this software are: collect Key Performance Indicators (KPIs) and Key Quality Indicators (KQIs) on a large scale to grant network and service performance and reliability.
-Those indicators are then sent to a backend where statistical graphics, colored and filtered maps can be created or observed in order to give an overall state of the operator’s network.
+The objectives of this solution are testing the connectivity and the availability of the operator’s networks by performing tests in order to troubleshoot possible problems and monitor the network.
+Another main objectives of this software are: collect KPIs and KQIs on a large scale to grant network and service performance and reliability.
+Those indicators are then sent to a backend where statistical graphics, colored and filtered maps can be generated in order to give an overall state of the operator’s network.

 Simulating the user experience with scheduled tests plans, it is possible to provide continuous service performance monitoring, and guarantee a healthy network by detecting behaviors that can jeopardize the performance and violate customer SLAs, maintaining customer expectation and loyalty.